sarahmarie23/Jukebox-App/README.md

 Sarah Martel
 Version 1
+6/8/24

 ## Summary of Project

-This app serves as a companion app to the [TBD] jukebox receiver device.
-If a customer buys the device, they will be able to plug it into their jukebox and control their jukebox from the Jukebox Player app.
-They can create a playlist and play all the songs in their jukebox and use their phone like a remote to play, stop, skip, repeat, and resume playing the music from their vinyls or CDs.
+This app serves as a companion app to the jukebox receiver device, which I will contribute to start its design and production in the coming months.
+Owners of the device will be able to plug it into their jukebox and control their jukebox from the Jukebox Player app.
+They can play all the songs in their jukebox and use their phone like a remote to queue up the music from their vinyls or CDs.
+Much like the classic way of making selections on the machine while standing at the jukebox, this can now be done from sitting at a distance, easily on your phone.

 ## Project Analysis

 ### Value Proposition

 Jukebox owners have expressed interest in such a way to control their jukebox from their phone.
 While you can purchase a jukebox that you can control with an app, collectors would like to be able to play their own unique collectible machines.
 Customers would like to be able to control the music being played without having to stand right in front of the jukebox.
 They have most notably requested the ability to be able to take a call on their phone, and the jukebox stops playing music, without them having to go to it and stop it manually, or walk into another room to hear the call.
-Our app will be able to do that, along with allowing the user to create their own playlists from the music in their machine, and controlling the music remotely from their phone.
+Version 1.0 of our app provides users the ability to make song selections, while the next release will enable phone call listening and music control features.
+Users can now be the ultimate at-home Jukebox DJ, all remotely from their phone.

 ### Primary Purpose